Want to know how to connect with influencers and VIPs? Here are two word-for-word email scripts you can use in your outreach.

 It’s a question that I get all the time.

-Whether it’s a VIP that we published an interview with, a publisher whose blog we guest posted on or just someone noteworthy who shared or commented on our content, we’ve made a lot of influential friends over the last five years.
+Whether it’s a VIP that we published an interview with, a publisher whose blog we guest posted on, or just someone noteworthy who shared or commented on our blog article, we’ve made a lot of influential friends over the years.